Naysuki/Hitogramme/README.md

 # Histogramme
-Create histogramm class
+Create histogram class

-Create histogramm class which can plot intervals and the value of these intervals
+Create histogram class which can plot intervals and the value of these intervals